 - Consult with a cardiologist for management of life-threatening arrhythmias

-Existing treatment protocols for critical hyperkalemia resulting from potassium administration has no support by strong evidence and appear to be institution-specific.
-[Level 3] Definitive clinical trials are needed to fill knowledge gaps of when to treat and how to treat.
+Existing treatment protocols for critical hyperkalemia resulting from potassium administration have no support by solid evidence and appear to be institution-specific.
+[Level 3] Definitive clinical trials are needed to fill knowledge gaps of when and how to treat.
 The management of potassium overdose does not stop with the resolution of hyperkalemia.
-Following patient stabilization, one has to determine how and why the patient became hyperkalemic.
+Following patient stabilization, one must determine how and why the patient became hyperkalemic.
 The team's nursing and pharmacy sections can help identify whether the intended dose was administered or whether a medical error resulted in the potassium toxicity.
-The nephrologist can detect whether there is a baseline decreased renal function contributing to the resultant hyperkalemia.
-Only by working as an interprofessional team can the morbidity and mortality of inadvertent potassium overdose be decreased.
+The nephrologist can detect a baseline decreased renal function contributing to the resultant hyperkalemia.
+Only by working as an interprofessional team can the morbidity and mortality of inadvertent potassium overdose be reduced.